 7. Buy discounted gift cards

-9. Stick to your guns, do NOT be tempted to go over budget!
+9. Stick to the script, do NOT be tempted to go over budget!

-10. Large families should consider a gift exchange
+10. Large families should consider a Christmas gift exchange

 We used to do this when we would visit my ex-husband’s huge family each Christmas.
 We literally would have 10+ adults to purchase gifts for, and that is just too much!
 The family decided that we would write each of our names and place them in a hat.
 Whoever you chose is who you would buy a gift for, that’s it!

 There was a $25 maximum spend amount set, so no gift was too big or too expensive.
 This way, everyone receives a gift and nobody goes broke!
 If you’re traveling to visit family this year, check out these how to save money on holiday travel.

 Christmas on a budget has never been easier, good luck with holiday shopping!

 Subscribe: Facebook | Twitter | Instagram | Pinterest | YouTube